Healthcare and pharma tax expertise. LC 214/2025 specific regime.

 LC 214/2025 — Specific regime for health services

 The Brazilian Tax Reform Complementary Law 214/2025 establishes specific reduced-rate regimes for sectors of public interest.
-Healthcare services qualify under Articles 234—243 (specific regime) and Article 130 + Annex XIV (zero-rate pharmaceuticals).
+Health services qualify for a 60% reduction in CBS/IBS, health-plan operators fall under a dedicated regime (Articles 234—243), and medicines listed in Annex XIV are taxed at the zero rate.

 Reduced rate for health services